damonallison/notes/tools/k8s/k8s.md

 ### Master Components

-Responsible for keeping the cluster's current state in sync with the desired state.
+Responsible for keeping the cluster's current state in sync with the desired state (spec state).
 The control plane includes:

 * Processes running on master:
   * kube-apiserver